- Read our review guidelines

 - Pool Noodles – to provide padding for your car and your kayak

 - Ratchet Straps – for tie down straps to secure your kayak to your vehicle

 Be very careful throughout this entire process.
 There is a chance that you may damage your car’s paintwork if you are not careful!

-Step 1: Put The Noodles On Your Car
+Step 1: Put The Pool Noodles On Your Car

-You might find that the noodles are longer than the width of your car.
-If this is the case, you can always cut them to size.
-You could even thread a strap through each of the noodles and secure them through the inside of your car for more security.
+You might find that the pool noodles are longer than the width of your car or vehicle’s roof.
+If this is the case, you can always cut each pool noodle to size.
+You could even thread a strap through each of the pool noodles and secure the pool noodles through the inside of your car for more security.

 Use Pool Noodles?
 Yup!!!

 Step 2: Lift Your Kayak Onto Your Car

 It’s easier to do this with another person helping you to share the heavy lifting, so that one of you can grab the bow of the kayak and the other can grab the stern to lift it on.
 It’s better to have your yak facing the right way up with the hull on the noodles.